brothenhaeusler/connect_four/README.md

 * functions as parameters and return values (filter)
 * use of an anonymous function (lambda)

 .. all happening in [here](src/four_wins_functions_functional.py).
 I have to declare that there's a certain tension between writing functional and writing clean code.
 Especially for amateurs, notably the 'final data structure' criterion most certainly shoots KISS.
-My prejudice is, that that is also the case for a significant part of experienced programmers.
-For that matter I included also a mostly functional (without only having final data structures) [readable version of my main functions](src/four_wins_functions.py).
+My prejudice is, that that is also the case for a significant part of the experienced programmers.
+For that matter I also included a mostly functional (without only having final data structures) [readable version of my main functions](src/four_wins_functions.py).